wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/import-export-solutions/includes/connection-references.md

 ## Use existing connection references

 Power Automate will try to use existing connection references from the current solution but also will look at them in other solutions in the same environment.
 If you look at your solution object list and can't find a connection reference for the connections that you're using after creating your flow, then your flow is probably using a connection reference from another solution.
-If that isn't an intended action, you will need to use the pre-create process to add a new connection reference in your solution and then change your flow actions to use that connection reference.
+If that isn't an intended action, you'll need to use the pre-create process to add a new connection reference in your solution and then change your flow actions to use that connection reference.
 If you intend to share the connection, then you should select **Add existing > More > Connection references** and then choose the existing connection reference to add to your current solution.

 ## Remove connection references